Nolu-M/Notes-code/README.md

 - except statements not needed
 - error is thrown, but is still printed
 - even if no exception is raised at all, it still executes
-- often used when timing how long a function takes to execute
+- often used when *timing how long a function takes to execute*
 - to time our function --> import time class and time
+- finally needs to be after everything else, including an 'else' statement, otherwise you'll get a runtime error.
 ```
 import time